-The Company recognises a liability to pay a dividend when the distribution is authorised and the distribution is no longer at the discretion of the Company.
-As per the corporate laws of Nigeria, a distribution is authorised when it is approved by the shareholders.
-A corresponding amount is recognised directly in equity.
+The Company recognizes a liability to pay a dividend when the distribution is authorized, and the distribution is no longer at the discretion of the Company.
+As per the corporate laws of Nigeria, a distribution is authorized when it is approved by the shareholders.
+A corresponding amount is recognized directly in equity.

-The Company did not declare dividend for the year 31 March 2022.
+The Company did not declare dividend for the year 31 March 2024.